smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ### Version 0.5.1 (July 12, 2024)

 * Updated the labels for the acupoints of the Governor Vessel and the Conception Vessel
-  * Du 1...Du N are udated to GV 1...GV N; Du X are kept as synonyms
+  * Du 1...Du N are updated to GV 1...GV N; Du X are kept as synonyms
   * RN 1...RN N are updated to CV 1...CV N; RN X are kept as synonyms

 ### Version 0.5.1 (July 11, 2024)